Repayment of Loan - Overseas Obligation

-On 14 September 2011 Parliament passed legislation which abolished SLE from 1 January 2012.
-Under the provisions of the Bill, higher education students will no longer have a limit placed on how much study they can undertake as a Commonwealth Supported student.
+On 14 September 2011 Parliament passed legislation which abolished SLE, effective from 1 January 2012.
+Under the provisions of the Bill, higher education students no longer have a limit placed on how much study they can undertake as a Commonwealth Supported student.

-Continuing students need not be concerned by any limits formally placed on them by the operation of SLE.
-Students who have used up their SLE will now be able to re-enrol from 1 January 2012 to complete their studies as a Commonwealth Supported student or to undertake further study in a Commonwealth Supported place.
+Continuing students need not be concerned by any limits formerly placed on them by the operation of SLE.
+Students who have used up their SLE will now be able to continue study in a Commonwealth Supported place without restriction.